Guovin/TV/README_en.md

 ## 👀 Follow

-Wechat public account search Govin, or scan code:
+Wechat public account search for Govin, or scan the code to receive updates and learn more tips:

 ![Wechat public account](./static/images/qrcode.jpg)